 - Improve the quality of hearing

 - Improve the visual appearance of the outer ear, also called auricular reconstruction

 By 5 or 6 years old, a CAT scan can be done of the middle ear to find out the level of its development.
 This scan will help determine if your child is a candidate for surgery to improve his or her hearing.

 - Rib Cartilage Graft Reconstruction: This technique uses cartilage from your child’s rib cage.
 This ensures that the reconstructed ear grows with your child.
 Generally, this surgery is performed when the child is 8 years old – around the time the child has enough donor tissue in the rib cage.

-- Medpor Method: In this procedure, surgeons use a polyethylene plastic implant to reconstruct the ear.
+- Prosthetic Framework Method: In this procedure, surgeons use a polyethylene plastic implant to reconstruct the ear.
 This surgery can start at age 3 as an outpatient without hospitalization.
-A porous framework in the implant allows your child's own tissue to grow into the material and her own tissue flap.
+A porous framework in the implant allows your child's own tissue to grow into the material and their own tissue flap.
 A new ear is constructed in a single surgery.
 Sometimes a follow-up surgery is required for minor adjustments.

 - Ear Prosthesis: In cases where other treatments aren’t successful or possible, a prosthetic ear is custom made for your child to mirror the unaffected ear.
 They are typically made of silicone, which is colored to match your child's skin and can be attached using an adhesive or titanium screws.

 - Simulate the outcome of proposed surgical plans and adjust any discrepancies before surgery